このページは日本語には対応しておりません。随時翻訳に取り組んでいます。

 Configure IAM authentication

 AWS supports IAM authentication to RDS and Aurora databases.
-In order to configure the Agent to connect using IAM, do the following:
+Starting with Datadog Agent version 7.57, cross-account IAM authentication is supported for RDS and Aurora databases.
+In order to configure the Agent to connect using IAM, follow the steps to complete the setup for the database and the Datadog Agent.

 1. Turn on IAM authentication on your RDS or Aurora instance.